sealninja/react-grid-system/README.md

 ## Example application with SSR

-An example application with server-side rendering using all the features of `react-grid-system` can be found at https://github.com/gerbenmeyer/react-ssr-example.
+An example application with server-side rendering using features of `react-grid-system` can be found at https://github.com/sealninja/react-ssr-example.